klee/klee/tools/klee-stats/stat-configs/README.md

 This group in the calculation section can be used to apply a mapping onto the values in the group For example in the default config there is the following line:

 ```
- rel-time = 100 * time / Treal
+ rel@time = 100 * time / Treal
 ```

-This expands into **rel_T = 100 * T / Treal, rel_Ts = 100 * Ts / Treal**, and so on.
+This expands into **rel@T = 100 * T / Treal, rel@Ts = 100 * Ts / Treal**, and so on.
 Note that this is done using replace on a string in python, and therefore can cause some unexpected renaming.
-The dash is used to delimit the group name in the variable name and is not legal python syntax and is therefore changed into underscores after expanding.
+The '@' is used to delimit the group name in the variable name and is not legal python syntax and is therefore changed into underscores after expanding.

 ##Aggregates